microsoft/Windows-Driver-Developer-Supplemental-Tools/README.md

 | Windows Server 2022      | WHCP_21H2     |
 | Windows 11	             | WHCP_21H2     |

+Release branches may differ in the version of the CodeQL CLI and queries they use.
+Check the branch's README.md for details.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a